WeblateOrg/weblate/docs/snippets/basics.rst

 This feature also brings in risk of misusing e-mail published in the version control commits.
 Moreover, once such a commit is published on public hosting (such as GitHub), there is effectively no way to redact it.
-Weblate allows choosing a private commit e-mail in :ref:`profile` to avoid this.
+Weblate allows choosing a private commit e-mail in :ref:`profile-account` to avoid this.

 Therefore, admins should consider this while configuring Weblate: